homerhanumat/CourseraDataGC/codebook.md

 fBodyGyro-bandsEnergy()-9,16                  3
 ```

 Interestingly, for each of the duplicated names the three columns of measurements are distinct from one another.
-Hence I decided to preserve all three columns, but to distinguish their names by appending a "version tag".
-Thus, the second occurence of the variable `fBodyGyro-bandsEnergy()-9,16` appears in the data frame as:
+Hence I decided to treat such measurments as three distinct measurement types, and to distinguish their names by appending a "version tag".
+Thus, the second occurence of the measurment-type `fBodyGyro-bandsEnergy()-9,16` appears in the data frame as:

 > `fBodyGyro-bandsEnergy()-9,16.Version2`

-Two other variables in the data are:
+The variables in the data set are as follows:

-* subject:  Number assigned to each subject in the study
+* **subject**:  the ID number assigned to each subject in the study.
-* activity:  the activity performed by each subjects when the measurments were being made.
+* **activity**:  the activity performed by each subjects when the measurments were being made.
 Possible values are:
     * walking
     * walking_upstairs
     * walking downstairs
     * sitting
     * standing
     * laying
+* **summaryType**: type of numerical summary to be given.
+Possible values are:
+    * mean
+    * standardDeviation
+* **variable**:  type of phone measurement that is being summarized.
+There are 561 possible types, as described above.
+* **value**:  the numerical value of the summary (the value of the mean or the sd)

-The `samsungAVG.txt` data file shows the average of each of the 561 measurments, for each subject for each activity.
+The `samsungAVG.txt` data file shows the mean and the standard deviation of each of the 561 types of measurements, for each subject for each activity.